 …Add your wet ingredients to your dry mix and stir to incorporate everything into an even batter.
 Using a whisk or spatula work quickly to break up any major lumps.
 Your batter will seem very liquidy and wet at this point, don’t worry, this is normal.

 Pour your batter into a well-greased cake pan (I’m using a 9″ springform pan generously greased with coconut oil).
 If preferred, use a liner on the bottom to make unmolding easier.

 Once your cake is poured into the pan, immediately place it into a pre-heated (325°F) oven for about 45 minutes.
 Notice that immediately is bolded?
 The reason for this is to ensure that we’re capitalizing on our rising agent that is baking soda.
 Unlike baking powder which is dual acting (aka it reacts to moisture and to heat when baked), baking soda reacts immediately to the cocoa powder and liquid and starts creating bubbles of carbon dioxide, if we don’t get it baking right away, these bubbles will simply collapse on themselves and we will lose our rise and the cake may be dense and take longer to bake.

-Your cake will bake up with a flat and even top and the sides will naturally pull away from the pan (so be sure you greased it well!).
-Once it passes the toothpick test and the middle isn’t wobbly, remove it from the oven and allow it to cool before attempting to cut or unmold it from the pan.
+Your cake should bake up with a relatively flat top and the sides will naturally pull away from the pan (so be sure you greased it well!).
+To tell if it’s done, gently jiggle the pan and if the middle jiggles it’s not ready, give it 5 more minutes, if the middle is set, check it with a toothpick or skewer in the middle.
+If it comes out clean then your cake is done!
+Remove it from the oven and allow it to cool before attempting to cut or unmold it from the pan.

 And there you have it, a simple and easy cake that can be thrown together without much hassle!
 Doesn’t it look amazing?